E Glass Fibre

 Braided Ropes

 In round or square sections, E-fibreglass braided ropes are manufactured from E-glass filaments with a diameter ranging from 6 to 9 µm.
 These are used in applications involving peak temperatures up to 700 °C and operating temperatures up to 550 °C. Various treated versions are available: silicone, rubber or PTFE coated, graphite-impregnated, coupled with aramid or a stainless-steel sleeve.
 This improves the mechanical properties of braided ropes, reduces the pollution by airborne fibres or optimises sealing.
+E-glass fibre braided ropes are available in standard diameters ranging from 4 to 60 mm with a round or square section.

 Sleeves